Industry Leadership Group Members

 Professor George Crooks, Digital Health & Care Innovation Centre

-Chair of the Digital and Data Group
+Digital and Data group lead

 Professor George Crooks OBE MBChB FRCP FRCGP is Chief Executive of the Digital Health and Care Innovation Centre (DHI), Scotland’s national innovation centre for digital health and care.
 He previously served as Medical Director for NHS 24 and the Scottish Ambulance Service and was a GP in Aberdeen for 23 years.